fatemabw/kyd/README.md

  `dhcp-db.zeek` (containing the DHCP hash and DHCP device info)

- `dhcp-fp.zeek` (The script that uses dhcp-db.zeek for matching the dhcp fingerprints and generates a new log file in your zeek logs folder named: `dhcpfp.log`)
+ `dhcp-fp.zeek` (The script that uses dhcp-db.zeek for matching the dhcp fingerprints and generates a new log file in your Zeek logs folder named: `dhcpfp.log`)

  The scripts are available as a Zeek package, hence you can install by using the Zeek Package Manager and this one simple command: